MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/3-exercise-deploy-database.md

-In this activity, you'll deploy Azure SQL Database by using the Azure portal.
-Throughout this exercise, you'll explore the options that are available to you.
+In this activity, you deploy Azure SQL Database by using the Azure portal.
+Throughout this exercise, you explore the options that are available to you.

 ## Deploy Azure SQL Database by using the Azure portal